andrewvc/learn-ruby-zeromq/README.md

 3. Download and install ZeroMQ from the ZeroMQ [download page](http://www.zeromq.org/area:download). `./configure && make && make install`
 4. `gem install ffi-rzmq zmqmachine`.
 Make sure you have the ffi-rzmq gem >= 0.5.1 .

-now You're set!
-Follow the numbered examples in order.
+Now you're set!
+Follow the numbered examples in order, where there are no numbers, there is no order.

 ## Thanks Chuck! ##